numist/numi.st/post/2024/symbols.md

 }
 ```

-[^logs]: I wanted one gap of four characters between matches to score worse than four gaps of one character each.
+[^logs]: I wanted one gap of four characters between matches to score better than four gaps of one character each.